Cradling in the snow

 At one place

 Nonetheless, experience striking escapades looming grandly with gorgeous snow-clad mountain peaks forming the backdrop.
-The best part, there aren’t too many people around.
+The best part, there aren’t too many people around especially during winters.

-Here are two possible itineraries for spending 7-8 days in Kashmir in winters:
+Here’s a possible itinerary for spending 7-8 days in Kashmir in winters:

 Day 1 – Fly into Srinagar – Pick up a car from the airport – Drive to Gulmarg

 Day 3 – Gondola Ride to Phase – 1 and Phase – 2 (Snow activities)

 Day 4 – Drive down to Pahalgam (Explore Awantipora and Apple Valley)

 Day 5 – Visit Aru Valley, Betaab Valley and Chandanwari / Horse Ride to Baisaran

 Day 6 – Leave for Srinagar (Stay in a houseboat – only if you can bear harsh cold weather)

 Day 7 – Explore Srinagar and its many attractions